cardstack/cardstack/packages/cardpay-cli/README.md

   -t, --trezor           A flag to indicate that trezor should be used for the wallet  [boolean] -m, --mnemonic         Phrase for mnemonic wallet  [string] -e, --ethersMnemonic   Phrase for mnemonic wallet using ethers.js signer  [string]
-      --rewardProgramId  The reward program id.  [string] -n, --network          The Layer 2 network to run this script on  [string] [required] [choices: "sokol", "gnosis", "xdai"]
+      --safeAddress      safe address.
+Specify if you want gas estimates for each claim  [string] --rewardProgramId  The reward program id.  [string] -n, --network          The Layer 2 network to run this script on  [string] [required] [choices: "sokol", "gnosis", "xdai"]
 ```